modular-component/website/docs/usage/writing-components.md

 ## Adding stages

 Now that our component is created, we can **add stages** to it to extend its capabilities.
-The result of the factory is a usable React `FunctionComponent`, on which custom factory methods have been added.
+The result of the factory is a usable React `FunctionComponent`, augmented with custom factory methods.
 To add a stage to our component, we can use the `.with()` method.

 Note that **component factories** are immutable.
 Because of this, you need to chain the stage calls in the same assignment as your component creation.
 You _cannot call them as side-effects_.